About r4wRun

 Earn badges as you race and build your profile.
 Badges are visible on your rider profile and track your progression across the platform.

-- 28 badges across 8 categories: Race Milestones, Podium, Wins, Consistency, Qualifying, Bracket & Heats, Events, and Profile.
+- 28 badges across 8 categories: Race Milestones, Podium, Wins, Consistency, Qualifying, Knockout & Heats, Events, and Profile.

 - Race milestones reward participation — from your first race all the way to 50.